lmorg/murex/GUIDE.syntax.md

 anonymous pipes:

 1. `|`: This works exactly the same as in Linux/UNIX and cmd.exe.
 It
-pipes STDOUT to the STDIN of the next routine.
+pipes STDOUT to the STDIN of an external process (eg grep).

-2. `?`: This works similarly to the pipe (|) character except it pipes STDERR to the next STDIN.
+2. `?`: This works similarly to the pipe (|) character except it pipes STDERR to the STDIN if ab external process.

 3. `->`: This denotes the next process is a method, then pipes STDOUT to the STDIN of that method.